Secondary Mathematics Education with QTS BSc (Hons)

 How you'll be assessed

 You will be assessed through work based on your classroom experience, showing your ability to plan effectively, undertake assessment and develop your subject knowledge.
-Your mathematics subject knowledge is assessed through a combination of programme work assignments and presentations.
+Your mathematics subject knowledge is assessed through a combination of programme work assignments, presentations and class tests.
 As you progress from observer to teacher in school, you will be assessed through lesson observation reports.
 Your professional development will be mapped against the Teachers’ Standards for the award of QTS.